+Use the new IMB211 name for these SNPs.

 Table 1.
 SNP counts at different steps of the SNP discovery pipeline.
 The percentage of SNPs located on chromosomes or scaffolds remaining after each step are shown in parentheses.
 The first percentage is relative to the initial set of SNPs and the second percentage is relative to the set of SNPs from the previous step.